Foarvad/Boilerplate/README.md

 ### Node.js

 Gulp needs [Node.js](https://nodejs.org/en) installed in order to work.
-Check if your Node.js is installed.
-Open Command Prompt(cmd) and paste:
+Once you've done it, check if your Node.js is installed properly.
+Open Command Prompt and paste:
 ```
 node -v
 ```